Grafton, Herefordshire

 Grafton is a village and civil parish in Herefordshire, England.
-The population of this civil parish was 258 at the 2011 census.
+The population of the civil parish was 258 at the 2011 census.
 The parish includes the villages of Grafton and Bullinghope, and is immediately to the south of Hereford city.

-The origin of the place-name is from the Old English words graf and tun meaning a farmstead in or by a grove; the place-name appears as Crafton in 1303.
+The origin of the place name comes from the Old English words graf and tun meaning 'a farmstead in or by a grove;' the place name appears as Crafton in 1303.